AymaneHassini/DynaQuery/Readme.md

 mv ~/Downloads/kaggle.json ~/.kaggle/
 chmod 600 ~/.kaggle/kaggle.json
 ```
+### Step 4.
+Download Pre-trained Model Checkpoint

+Our experiments rely on a fine-tuned BERT model.
+For convenience and reproducibility, we provide the exact model checkpoint used in our paper.

+1- Navigate to the **Releases** page of this GitHub repository and download the `bert-checkpoint-rq2.zip` file.
+2- Unzip the file to a stable location on your machine.
+3- Open `dynaquery/config/settings.py` and update the `CHECKPOINT_PATH` variable to point to the location of the unzipped directory.
+We strongly recommend using an **absolute path**.

 ### Step 5.
 Download Benchmark Data

 This script will download all large external datasets (Spider, BIRD, and our Annotated Rationale Dataset) into a new  `external_data/` directory.